Malik Ambar: Second conflict with Mughals

 Malik Ambar defeated the Mughal General Khan Khanan many times and often attacked Ahmadnagar.
 Lakhuji Jadhavrao, Maloji Bhosale, Shahaji Bhosale, Ranoji Wable and other Maratha chiefs had gained great prominence during this period.
 With the help of these Maratha chiefs, Malik Ambar had captured Ahmednagar Fort and town from the Mughals.
 But in one of the battles Malik Ambar was defeated by the Mughals and had to surrender the fort of Ahmadnagar.
 Many Maratha Chiefs and especially Lakhuji Jadhavrao joined the Mughals after this.
 Shah Jahan once again laid a crushing blow to Malik Ambar in one of the battles and further decreased his power.

 Death

+He died in a dual battle against a Dadhiwadiya Charan of Marwar in 1626 at the age of 77.
+Dadhiwadiya Kuldeep was a military commander of the ruler of Marwar who was given the task of eliminating Malik Ambar.

-He died in 1626 at the age of 77.
-Malik Ambar had by his Siddi wife, Bibi Karima two sons; Fateh Khan and Changiz Khan and two daughters.
+Malik Ambar had by his wife, Bibi Karima two sons; Fateh Khan and Changiz Khan and two daughters.

 Fateh Khan succeeded his father as the regent of the Nizam Shahs.
 However, he did not possess his predecessor's political and military prowess.
 Through a series of internal struggles within the nobility (which included Fateh Khan assassinating his nephew, Sultan Burhan Nizam Shah III), the sultanate fell to the Mughal Empire within ten years of Ambar's death.

-One of his daughters was married to a prince of the Ahmednagar royal family who was later, through Malik Ambar's aid crowned as Sultan Murtaza Nizam Shah II.
+One of his daughters was married to a prince of the Ahmednagar royal family, who through Malik Ambar's aid was crowned as Sultan Murtaza Nizam Shah II.
 The eldest and youngest daughters respectively were called Shahir Bano and Azija Bano, the latter of whom married a nobleman named Siddi Abdullah.